thomased/thomased.github.io/opportunities.md

 I am always happy to hear from motivated students at all levels; from potential PhD's to undergraduate students looking for hands-on experience.
 I have a number of projects available, or am open to any ideas that broadly align with my [research interests]({{ site.url }}/research).
 Take a look at some [publications]({{ site.url }}/publications), and send me an email!

 Aside from the very occasional funded position, there are numerous routes to securing funding for honours, PhD's, and postdocs.
-A few are listed below, and I will gladly do all I can to help qualified applicants secure support.
+A few are listed below, and I will gladly do all I can to help qualified applicants attain support.

 ### Postgraduates